akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 A detachment of guards took Sir Guy and the others to Westminster in chains, to await the Queen's judgement.

-As for Beatrice and Godfrey, they stayed with her father at Stanwey for a fortnight, well cared for until Harold was well enough to travel to Westminster Palace by cart.
+As for Beatrice and Godfrey, they stayed with her father at Stanwey, until Harold had recovered sufficiently to the two to travek back to Westminster Palace by cart.
+Beatrice knew that her father would be very well cared for after they said their goodbytes.

 ---